 A note about finding your own style:

 As a young artist, what "having my own style" meant was such a mysterious concept for me.
 I couldn't understand it in an intellectual way.
 What it means is that you develop something unique to your own art.
 No one could really explain it to me in such a way that it formed a lesson, like "this is how you find your own style."
 If someone could instruct you on it, it wouldn't be unique, nor would it be your own.
-For my own style I would call it "gateways" that lead me into my style.
+For my own style I experienced what I would call "gateways" that lead me into my style.
 First was writing words on my work.
-Simple things.
-Silly things, and soon profound things to me, whole paragraphs, etc. Then I began to allow my mind to drift into repetitive motions, realising that I was actually painting windows and city buildings in NYC where I lived.
-And I recognised the power of the subconscious in my own work.
+Then I began to allow my mind to drift into repetitive motions which underscored the power of the subconscious in my own work.
 I began to make changes to allow me to respect my natural creative being.
 My mentor, my uncle Armando Alvarez, would always say that in art one must destroy the sacred, which he meant those perfect pieces of the painting.
 For an example I was very good with realistic figurative art, so my paintings would have elements of realistic hands or feet.
 It really didn't go well with what I was trying to achieve.
-He was specifically talking about how I work so hard on the hand, and that hand represents my comfort zone, my highest level of achievement.
+He was specifically talking about how I work so hard on the hand, and that hands represents my comfort zone, my highest level of achievement.
 When to really make the painting I want to make, to make a good piece of art I needed to destroy that image- "the sacred", and be comfortable in doing that to get past my comfort zone and into new territory.
 It was a good lesson but also opened up a new gateway, destruction.
 I got to love messing up the stuff I worked so hard on, to deconstruct it and then reconstruct it.